 It’s easy to increase your R-Value beyond R-10 code minimums while maintaining the engineered benefits of continuous InSoFast panels.
 Simply layer rigid foam insulation board over top of InSoFast panels, a technique we’ve dubbed InSoFast PLUS.
 This saves money by utilizing locally obtained rigid foam to enhance the R-Value.
 Additionally, PLUS projects can be completed in a fraction of the amount of time because they start with a base of feature-rich, low-labor InSoFast panels.

-You can use either UX 2.0 or EX 2.5 panels to develop an InSoFast PLUS wall – giving you the ability to go from R-8.5 to R-21.
+You can use any panel CX 44, UX 2.0, or EX 2.5 panels to develop an InSoFast PLUS for a complete R-Value wall assembly – giving you the ability to go from R-8.5 to R-21+.

 |InSoFast PLUS ½” Rigid Foam @ R-2.5||R-11.0 (R-13.58)||R-12.5 (R-15.08)|